tonnycao/docker-compose-elasticsearch-kibana/README.md

-## Docker Commpose for Elasticsearch and Kibana
+## Docker Compose for Elasticsearch and Kibana

 ### Elasticsearch 6.* and Elasticsearch 7.*